-Lecture Tutorials: Students will complete pdfs of Astronomy Workbook tutorials that will be turned into Canvas for points.
+- Attendance: Success in this course is strongly dependent on student participation and attendance.
+Attendance will be taken via a Top Hat question during the class.
+Attendance will not start to count towards the student's grade until after the Add/Drop deadline of 1/23/25.
+After this, students will be allowed to miss 3 classes with no penalty. - Lecture Tutorials: Students will complete pdfs of Astronomy Workbook tutorials that will be turned in on Canvas or in person for points.
 These tutorials are designed to stimulate discussion and reinforce topics covered in the lectures.
 Ideally, these will be done in-class in small groups, though students may work individually if preferred.
 There will be 8 lecture tutorial assignments each worth 14 points.
 Students must turn in their own copy of the assignment.
-These will be due at 11:59pm ONE week after the day they are assigned.
-These due dates will be announced in class and reminders will be sent out using Canvas.
+These will be due at 11:59 ONE week after

-Homework Assignments: These assignments are designed to strengthen and assess your understanding of lecture materials and prepare for examinations.
-There will be 10 homework assignments and each will be worth 15 points.
+- the day they are assigned.
+These dues dates will be announced in class and reminders will be sent out using Canvas. - Homework Assignments: These assignments are designed to strengthen and assess your understanding of lecture materials and prepare for examinations.
+There will be 11 homework assignments and each will be worth 15 points.
 See the course schedule at the end of this document for approximate due dates of these homework assignments.
-Homework will be assigned and turned in on Canvas and you will have until 11:59pm on the day they are due to complete the assignment.

-Examinations: This course will consist of two non-cumulative mid-semester examinations and one cumulative final exam.
-No make-up exams will be offered without prior approval from the professor.
+Homeworks will be assigned and turned in on Canvas and you will have until 11:59 on the day they are due to complete the assignment. - Examinations: This course will consist of two non-cumulative mid-semester examinations and one cumulative final exam.
+No make-up exams will be offered without prior approval from the professor and an official university-recognized excuse.